coreos/docs/running-coreos/cloud-providers/vultr/index.md

 Now that you have a cluster bootstrapped it is time to play around.

-It's currently running from RAM, based on the loaded image.
+CoreOS is currently running from RAM, based on the loaded image.
 You may want to [install it on the disk]({{site.url}}/docs/running-coreos/bare-metal/installing-to-disk).
-It's device name is /dev/vda, not sda.
+Note that when following these instructions on Vultr, the device name should be `/dev/vda` rather than `/dev/sda`.

 Check out the [CoreOS Quickstart]({{site.url}}/docs/quickstart) guide or dig into [more specific topics]({{site.url}}/docs).